top of page

 IMG_20190823_111138.jpg

-To cross-promote and gather more entries, we drove the car to CU's campus for the CU Kickoff Luncheon at the start of football season.
+To cross-promote, we drove the car to CU's campus for the CU Kickoff Luncheon at the start of football season.

 IMG_20191010_124713_edited.jpg

-Project Objective: This project had two objectives, generate leads and increase foot traffic in-store by providing a large, promotional prize; and increase brand awareness on the larger stage of one of our major sponsorships (CU Buffs Athletics/Buffalo Sports Properties) by rewarding a customer with the prize of a new vehicle.
+Project Objective: This project had two objectives: (1) generate leads and increase foot traffic by providing a large, promotional prize with entries in-store only; and (2) increase brand awareness on the larger stage of one of our major sponsorships (CU Buffs Athletics/Buffalo Sports Properties) by rewarding a customer with the prize of a new vehicle.

-My Role & Responsibilities: This was an entirely new project, to be planned and executed from scratch.
-I began by developing the project charter with internal stakeholders and the project sponsor.
-I collected requirements from all stakeholders and immediately reached out to vendor contacts to establish possible vendor sponsors.
+My Role & Responsibilities: This was an entirely new concept that needed to be planned and executed from scratch.
+I began by writing the project charter with stakeholders and the project sponsor.
+I collected requirements from all stakeholders and immediately reached out to my contacts to establish possible vendor sponsors.
 Once we received confirmation from CU Athletics, I signed on Avery Brewing as a partnering sponsor.
 Their product (Stampede) was targeted toward CU students and was a great partnering product to be a part of this giveaway.
 With that, I rounded out the prize package to include Avery products, snowboards, a tailgating grill, and the custom-wrapped vehicle.
-In meetings with stakeholders, we determined the logistics of the finalist giveaway once the initial promotion was being executed.
-Controlling quality, conducting procurements, and managing communications were very front-end heavy as the remaining scope was dependent on the quality production of the giveaway item (the vehicle), early in the project.
+In brainstorms with CU and internal stakeholders, we determined the logistics of the finalist giveaway once the initial promotion was underway.
+Controlling quality, sourcing cross-promotional opportunities, and managing communication were very vital as the remaining scope was dependent on the quality production of the giveaway item (the vehicle).

 Giveaway/contest day priorities included implementing risk responses as we ran into issues with one external stakeholder’s inability to deliver on contracted details as negotiated.
-Working through the change control process with that stakeholder required monitoring communications and quality, heavily.
-The rest of the competition went off well, the finalists competed in a football toss.
+Working through the change control process with that stakeholder required last-minute negotiation in ambiguity with no opportunity for additional stakeholder input.
+The rest of the competition went off well, the finalists competed in a football toss on-field.
 With the winner being able to choose one of two huge boxes on the field.
-One had a giant key, representing the Toyota, the other had a giant gift card, representing the runner-up prize of "Beer for a Year."
-Andrew (playing on behalf of his dad) won the vehicle and we still see it driving around Boulder, frequently.
+One had a giant key, representing the Toyota; the other had a giant gift card, representing the runner-up prize of "Beer for a Year."
+Andrew (playing on behalf of his dad) won the vehicle and we still see it driving around Boulder, frequently!
+The two finalists even forged an unexpected friendship during their time spent preparing and post-competition on game day.

-Deliverables: A custom-wrapped Toyota Rav4, consolation prize ("Beer for a Year"), small additional prizes from external stakeholders, generated leads, event materials, and prize acceptance documentation.
+Deliverables: A custom-wrapped Toyota RAV4, the consolation prize ("Beer for a Year"), small additional prizes from external stakeholders and sponsors, event materials and advertising, and prize acceptance documentation for Accounting.

 Project Objective: The objective was not only to give thanks to the community and customers who've made Hazel's a staple in Boulder, but to drive foot-traffic to the store in the weekends leading up to the Fourth of July holiday (when sales can be a bit slower).

-My Role & Responsibilities: This project two main elements, I'll break out my responsibilities out by each section.
+My Role & Responsibilities: This project two main elements, I'll break out my responsibilities out by each.

-Advertising Campaign: The advertising campaign was also broken up into two pieces, the first was a customer-focused campaign that asked our customers "Why do you 💛 Hazel's?"
-I gathered these responses via CTA ads, utilizing a QR code or social media links (in post or in bio), resulting in over 100+ responses from customers.
-After that initial phase of CTA ads to gather the testimonials, I directed our graphic designer to create a templated ad (early on in the process) where she would then take the testimonials I selected and have ready to publish ads in newsprint, digital, and magazine sizes.
+• Advertising Campaign: The advertising campaign was also broken up further into two pieces: the first being a customer-focused campaign that asked "Why do you 💛 Hazel's?"
+I gathered these responses through print and digital call-to-action ads, utilizing a QR code or social media links, resulting in over one hundred responses from customers.
+While the CTA ads ran to gather the testimonials, I had our graphic designer create a templated ad where she would be able to quickly insert the testimonials gathered and have ready-to-publish ads for digital, newsprint, and magazine sizes.

-In addition to the customer-centric campaign, was our general 10 year anniversary ad campaign, which included advertising for the anniversary event.
-The earliest ad iteration we created was for the RTD (Regional Transportation) buses, third image to the right.
-I'm very proud to say that with a tough template to work with, I came up with the idea for the sort of 'word scramble' background and that is the wonderful execution of the concept by our graphic designer (with lots of feedback from myself and other stakeholders).
-Other advertising included general awareness anniversary and event anniversary ads in newsprint, digital, and magazine sizes.
-A lot of social media and email advertising helped bolster the attendance of this event, both organic and paid posting.
+In addition to the customer-centric campaign, was our general 10-year anniversary ad campaign, which included advertising for the anniversary event.
+The earliest ad iteration we created was for the RTD (Regional Transportation) buses--third image on the right.
+I'm proud that despite a complex template, I came up with the idea for the sort of 'word scramble' background and that image displays the wonderful execution of the concept by our graphic designer.
+Other advertising included general awareness anniversary and event ads in newsprint, digital, and magazine sizes.
+A lot of social media and email advertising helped bolster the attendance of this event--organic and paid.

-Anniversary Event: This was one of the first events I planned in several years that was on this scale (thanks to the pandemic) and did not have a partnering beverage sponsor.
-Because there was no sponsor, I was responsible for booking every vendor myself, thankfully I found some wonderful partners to bring in for this event that worked within my budget.
-For tent activation, we gave away several RTIC coolers, this also served as a teaser on social media prior to the event and an incentive to attend.
-Limited edition anniversary prizes (t-shirts, koozies, etc. with the I💛HZ logo) were given away based on a corn-hole toss.
-I booked an 11-piece swing band - on brand with Hazel's WWII theme.
-They were a huge hit and I had the idea to set up the conference room with refreshments for the band to enjoy on their breaks between sets.
-I also secured a custom-balloon company to create large balloon displays at the entrance, exit, and tasting bar - including a five-foot tall '10' mosaic in Hazel's colors.
-Finally, I booked a food truck that had worked with us before and understood how we would set up payment for servings to offer our customers a free meal and he was wonderful to work with, allowing us to select the menu, giving a great deal to include drinks and stay within my budget.
-Finally, I secured a huge cupcake order to serve at the tasting bar from a local bakery that we cross-promoted to show our appreciation for the discount they gave me as a fellow locally-owned Boulder business.
+• Anniversary Event: This was one of the first events I planned in several years that was on this scale (due to the pandemic) and did not have a partnering beverage sponsor.
+Because there was no partner sponsor, I was responsible for booking every vendor myself.
+Thankfully I found some wonderful partners to bring in for this event that worked within my budget (balloons, food, DJ/MC).
+For tent activation, we gave away several RTIC coolers, this also served as a teaser on social media prior to the event and an attendance incentive.
+Limited-edition anniversary prizes (t-shirts, koozies, stickers, etc. with the "I💛HZ" logo) were given away based on a corn-hole toss booth activation.
+I booked an 11-piece swing band--on brand with Hazel's WWII theme.
+They were a huge hit and I made sure to set up the conference room with refreshments for the band to enjoy on their breaks between sets.
+I also secured a custom-balloon company to create large balloon displays at the entrance, exit, tasting bar, and event area--including a five-foot tall '10' mosaic in Hazel's colors.
+I booked a food truck that had worked with us before and understood how we would set up payment for a set number of servings to offer our customers for free.
+The truck owner was wonderful to work with, allowing us to select the menu, giving a great deal to include drinks and stay within my budget.
+Finally, I secured a huge cupcake order to serve at the tasting bar from a local bakery that we cross-promoted to show our appreciation for the discount they offered as a fellow locally-owned Boulder business.
 This was the last event I planned for Hazel's and celebrating the 10 year anniversary felt like a great send off for me as well.

-Outcome: A wonderful event attended by hundreds of customers, enjoying free food, cupcakes, prizes, and live music!
+Results: A wonderful event attended by hundreds of customers, enjoying free food, cupcakes, prizes, and live music.
+Customer engagement through entry participation, a small bump in app downloads during campaign, and an increase in foot traffic in-store.

 TL;DR: The last campaign and event I planned for Hazel's was the most in-depth and rewarding, it was a great send-off and I'm extremely proud of how much work I put into it while also training my replacement.